sunfounder/pico_4wd_car/docs/source/get_started/install_micropython_to_pico.rst

     .. image:: img/set_pico4.png

-Now that your Pico is ready to go, you can continue with the following steps.
+Congratulations, now your Raspberry Pi Pico is ready to go.